From cowboys to cuckoos, Route 66 in Oklahoma offers a 400-mile-long playground of kid-friendly attractions the whole family can enjoy.

 A trip down Route 66 very well may be the perfect family vacation.
 From the bustling streets of downtown Chicago to the palm trees and glitter of Southern California, the Mother Road offers her children a virtual midway of kid-friendly attractions: cowboys and Indians, fiberglass giants, petting zoos, playgrounds, neon signs, tacky souvenirs and a thousand other delights no kid can resist.

-Nowhere does the road appeal to my inner 5-year-old more than in Oklahoma, where a girl can walk into the mouth of a smiling blue whale; learn to twirl a lariat like Will Rogers; or fall asleep in a real teepee, listening to coyotes sing a wild and beautiful lullaby in the distance.
+Oklahoma's stretch of Route 66 particularly appeals to the inner child, where you can walk into the mouth of a smiling blue whale; learn to twirl a lariat like Will Rogers; or fall asleep in a real teepee, listening to coyotes sing a wild and beautiful lullaby in the distance.

 If you are a child – or a child at heart – the best way to experience Oklahoma’s share of Route 66 is in what author Michael Wallis refers to as “spoonfuls.”
 Rather than attempting to sample the whole state in a single day, choose a smaller section of the road – say, 100 to 150 miles – and take the time to explore its treasures in depth.

-The little community of Foyil, which lies between Chelsea and Claremore on Route 66, is home to the world’s largest concrete totem pole, a 90-foot-tall behemoth anchored by a giant turtle whose sea-green head makes a perfect staging area for family photographs.
+The little community of Chelsea is home to the world’s largest concrete totem pole, a 90-foot-tall behemoth anchored by a giant turtle whose sea-green head makes a perfect staging area for family photographs.
 The totem pole is part of Ed Galloway’s Totem Pole Park, which includes several smaller totem poles; a curious 11-sided building that houses a small gift shop and a collection of hand-carved fiddles; and a nature trail where kids can stretch their legs and blow off a little steam.
 The park is located four miles south of Route 66 on State Highway 28A.

 No giants here, but the memory of Oklahoma’s favorite son looms large over the city of Claremore, where the Will Rogers Memorial Museum – located north of Route 66 on Will Rogers Boulevard – gives young travelers an opportunity to try their hand at trick roping as they learn about the life of the beloved humorist.
 The memorial includes galleries, archives, theaters and a special children’s museum.
 Parents will get a kick out of Rogers’ hilarious observations on politics, human nature and the idiosyncrasies of American culture, which ring as true now as they did three-quarters of a century ago.